 Extraforaminal compression of the L5 nerve from disc herniations and bony (osteophytes or sacral ala) or ligamentous (sacroiliac ligament and lumbosacral band) compression is known to occur.
 Bone metastasis at the fibular head, although uncommon, can cause foot drop.

-Traumatic injuries often occur in association with orthopedic injuries as knee dislocations, fractures, blunt trauma, and musculoskeletal injuries.
+Traumatic injuries often occur associated with orthopedic injuries as knee dislocations, fractures, blunt trauma, and musculoskeletal injuries.
 Sciatic neuropathy most commonly results from a traumatic injury of the hip or secondary to surgery.
 Sciatic neuropathy is the second most common mononeuropathy of the lower extremity and typically presents with foot drop.

 ALS (Amyotrophic lateral sclerosis), also known as motor neuron disease (MND) or Lou Gehrig disease is a neurodegenerative disease manifested by the death of motor neurons in the anterior horn cells leading to muscle weakness, difficulty speaking and swallowing.
 Initial presentation can be a painless foot drop.

 Cerebrovascular disease (CVA) can present as hemiplegia.
 Foot drop is a part of this presentation.
-Other signs of upper motor neuron involvement as increased muscle tone, hyperreflexia, and circumduction of the lower extremity during ambulation are also seen.
+Other signs of upper motor neuron involvement, as increased muscle tone, hyperreflexia, and circumduction of the lower extremity during ambulation, are also seen.
 Depending on the location of ischemia, aphasia can be present.

 Mononeuritis multiplex is defined as the involvement of one or more sensory and peripheral motor nerves.
 It is usually painful and asymmetrical.
 It can be associated with AIDS, leprosy, hepatitis, granulomatis with polyangiitis (Wegener granulomatosis), and rheumatoid arthritis.
 Loss of sensation and movement may be associated with dysfunction of specific nerves.
 The sciatic nerve is one of the commonly affected nerves in this condition.
-Vasculitis of small epineuria arteries leads to damage to the axons causing disruption in nerve conduction and eventually leading to muscle weakness.
+Vasculitis of small epineuria arteries leads to damage to the axons disrupting nerve conduction and eventually leading to muscle weakness.

 Charcot–Marie Tooth (CMT) is a primary congenital demyelinating peripheral neuropathy and is one of the most common inherited neuropathy.
 It affects both motor and sensory nerves.
 The incidence is 1 in 25000.
-One of the main symptoms is foot drop along with wasting of the lower leg muscles, giving a typical “stork leg” appearance.
+One of the main symptoms is foot drop and wasting of the lower leg muscles, giving a typical “stork leg” appearance.

 Somatization disorder and conversion reaction are not uncommon etiologies to foot drop.
 In the event of an otherwise unremarkable workup, psychiatric evaluation should be considered.
 It should be noted that both the needle EMG and nerve conduction portions of the electrodiagnostic medicine study will appear normal in cases of poor or no effort for ankle dorsiflexion or other motor groups.